agencyenterprise/aeboilerplate/README.md

 ## Setup Continuous integration with Circle CI and Heroku

 1. Deploy your application to heroku following the steps above.
+2. Remove comments from the deploy step in the circle ci configuration file: `.circleci/config.yml`
-2. Change the placeholder `HEROKU_APP_NAME` in the `.circleci/config.yml` file with the name returned from your heroku application.
+3. Change the placeholder `HEROKU_APP_NAME` in the `.circleci/deploy-heroku.sh` file with the name returned from your heroku application.
-3. Sign up to [Circle CI](https://circleci.com/) using your git hub account which contains the project you want to integrate.
+4. Sign up to [Circle CI](https://circleci.com/) using your git hub account which contains the project you want to integrate.
-4. Click on the `add projects` tab item on the left menu and `Set Up Project` right beside the project you want to integrate.
+5. Click on the `add projects` tab item on the left menu and `Set Up Project` right beside the project you want to integrate.
-5. Choose Linux as operating system, Node as language and click on the button for step 5, "Start building".
+6. Choose Linux as operating system, Node as language and click on the button for step 5, "Start building".
-6. Click on the gear icon on the top right corner under your profile picture.
+7. Click on the gear icon on the top right corner under your profile picture.
-7. Click on `Checkout SSH keys` item on the left menu.
+8. Click on `Checkout SSH keys` item on the left menu.
     * Click on `Authorize with GitHub` button.
     * Click on `Create and add YOUR_GIT_USER user key`.
-8. Go to your Heroku account and open your account settings clicking on your profile picture on the top right corner.
+9. Go to your Heroku account and open your account settings clicking on your profile picture on the top right corner.
     * Scroll down and copy your API Key.
-9. Go back to your Circle CI application settings and click on `Heroku deployment` item on the left menu.
+10. Go back to your Circle CI application settings and click on `Heroku deployment` item on the left menu.
     * Add your Heroku API key copied before.
     * Click on `Set User to YOUR_GIT_USER` button.